Findings believed to be critical or unexpected are communicated to a radiologist, oncologist or other responsible healthcare professional immediately

 Provision of care

-- If, in the regular course of their duties, an MRT identifies something suspected to be significant for a patient’s immediate health and well-being, they have a responsibility to advocate for the patient and point out the suspected finding to a radiologist, oncologist or other responsible healthcare professional immediately.
+- If, in the regular course of their duties, an MRT identifies or suspects a finding that would impact a patient’s immediate health and well-being (e.g., critical or unexpected findings), the MRT is responsible for communicating the finding to the patient’s radiologist, oncologist, or most responsible healthcare professional immediately.2–4

 Communicating a finding

-- MRTs should be familiar with facility policy concerning the process for communication of critical and urgent findings.
+- MRTs should be familiar with their provincial scope and standards of practice, and their facility’s policy and procedures for the communication of critical and unexpected patient findings.

-- It is important that the results are communicated to the radiologist, oncologist and/or other responsible healthcare professional directly:
+- It is important that the results are communicated to the radiologist, oncologist and/or most responsible healthcare professional directly4:

-- Obtain acknowledgment of receipt of the information to avoid situations where communications are lost or delayed (e.g., in person, by phone, or electronically)4
+- Obtain acknowledgment of receipt of the information to avoid situations where communications are lost or delayed (e.g., in person, by phone, or electronically)

-- If the radiologist/oncologist is not on duty, then the healthcare professional directly responsible for the patient is alerted
+- If the needed healthcare professional is not on duty, then the healthcare professional directly responsible for the patient at the time must be alerted

-- If neither is available, the patient is transferred to the care of an emergency department
+- If neither individual is available, the patient should be transferred to the care of an emergency department

 - In a critical finding scenario, the patient remains under supervision until a physician is consulted

-- Communicate to the patient that they are being directed for follow-up care without imparting specific information on their diagnosis/prognosis:
+- Communicate to the patient that they will be directed for follow-up care without imparting specific information on their diagnosis/prognosis:

 - For example, “We’d like you to remain here while your images are being reviewed”